AccursedGalaxy/dotfiles/README.md

 ---

-🔒 **Security Notice:** For security reasons, sensitive and personal data has been excluded or anonymized.
+🔒 **Security Notice:** Sensitive and personal data has been excluded or anonymized.